sveltejs/svelte/packages/svelte/messages/client-warnings/warnings.md

 ## bad_raw_snippet_render

-> The `render` function of `createRawSnippet` is expected to return the HTML for a single element.
-Ensure the HTML generated from `render` is correct.
+> The `render` function passed to `createRawSnippet` should return HTML for a single element

 ## binding_property_non_reactive